JasonLai0825/CakeForum/README.md

 # CakeForum
-a piece of cake for making your own forum
+a piece of cake for making your own forum.

+## Project structure
+It's a SSR (Server-Side Render) project builded by PHP and Vue.js.

+### Front-end
+- HTML5
+- CSS3
+- Vue.js

+### Back-end
+- PHP
+- MySQL